Logo

 George Galloway said that this referred to a number of Tottenham fans who were flying the flag of Israel in the crowd, showing "an affiliation to a 'racist state'".

-In 1994, George Galloway married Amineh Abu-Zayyad, a biologist of Palestinian origin, in a non-legally binding Islamic ceremony; a legally binding civil ceremony followed in March 2000.
+In 1994, George Galloway married Amineh Abu-Zayyad, a Palestinian biologist, in a non-legally binding Islamic ceremony; a legally binding civil ceremony followed in March 2000.

 George Galloway married Rima Husseini, his former researcher, in a non-legally binding Islamic ceremony in 2005.

-Pertiwi works as a consultant for a Dutch research firm and as a co-presenter of George Galloway's TV show Sputnik.
+Pertiwi worked as a consultant for a Dutch research firm and as a co-presenter of George Galloway's TV show Sputnik.